tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ## 3 Compliant Implementation (normative)

-BDQ Core defines a library of Tests that can be used in Data Quality Reports and in Data Quality Assurance.
+The BDQ standard defines a library of Tests that can be used in Data Quality Reports and in Data Quality Assurance.
 However, the Tests can not assert or assure quality independently of a UseCase.
 A UseCase defining a suite of Tests needed to assert or filter for quality is required.
-Without it, an Implementation of a Test Suite IS NOT compliant with BDQ Core.
-Furthermore, all of the Tests required by a UseCase MUST be implemented and individually compliant with BDQ Test Specifications in order for the UseCase Test Suite to be compliant with BDQ Core.
+Without it, an Implementation of a Test Suite IS NOT compliant with the BDQ standard.
+Furthermore, all of the Tests required by a UseCase MUST be implemented and individually compliant with BDQ Test Specifications in order for the UseCase Test Suite to be compliant with the BDQ standard.
 Note that BDQ Compliance of a Test Suite implementation does not mean that the UseCase that defines the Test Suite is valid or useful, rather, it simply means that every Test in the UseCase is in the implementation and independently compliant with the Test's BDQ Specification.

-An implementation of a Test Suite MUST include all bdqcore:SingleRecord Validation, Amendment, and Measure Tests for each UseCase it implements.
+An implementation of a Test Suite MUST include all bdqtest:SingleRecord Validation, Amendment, and Measure Tests for each UseCase it implements.
 An Implementation MUST provide complete coverage for at least one bdqffdq:UseCase.
 Implementations MAY include additional Tests and additional UseCases.
 Implementations SHOULD be explicit about the composition of implemented Tests into Policies and UseCases.

-The most important elements of BDQ Core are the structure that holds explicit descriptions of what a data quality Test is intended to do, and the consistent structure for reporting the results from the execution of a Test upon data.
+The most important elements of the BDQ standard are the structure that holds explicit descriptions of what a data quality Test is intended to do, and the consistent structure for reporting the results from the execution of a Test upon data.
 We expect that implementers will implement suites of these Tests that fit their data quality needs (their UseCase), including Tests that are specifically suited for their domain.
-BDQ Core provides a coherent library of Tests that can be applied to the set of defined bdqffdq:UseCases in BDQ Core, and considerable thought has gone into describing Tests that isolate particular data quality issues and work together as a coherent suite.
+The BDQ standard provides a coherent library of Tests that can be applied to the set of defined bdqffdq:UseCases in BDQ, and considerable thought has gone into describing Tests that isolate particular data quality issues and work together as a coherent suite.

 Results from each Test MUST be produced in the form Response.status, Response.result, and Response.comment, with one Test producing one Response.
 Results MAY include Response.qualifier (see section [4 Extension Points](#4-extension-points-normative)).
 The values of Response.status and Response.result MUST be those specified.
 This standard is agnostic concerning data structures and serializations of a Response.
 The standard is agnostic concerning internationalization and languages of labels applied to human readable presentations of values within a Response.
-See the [Structure of a Response](../../bdqcore/index.md#31-Structure-of-Response-normative) section of the [BDQ Core Tests and Assertions](../../bdqcore/index.md) for further normative guidance on Responses as RDF or as data structures.
+See the [Structure of a Response](../../bdqtest/index.md#31-Structure-of-Response-normative) section of the [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on Responses as RDF or as data structures.
 See section [5.1 The Response Object](#51-The-Response-Object-normative) for further normative guidance on Responses.

-Additional Tests that conform to BDQ Core MUST describe those Tests using the bdqffdq Framework, those Tests MUST use the same Response structures, and those Tests MUST be related to bdqffdq:UseCases, either those defined in the standard or additional Use Cases.
+Additional Tests that conform to the BDQ standard MUST describe those Tests using the bdqffdq Framework, those Tests MUST use the same Response structures, and those Tests MUST be related to bdqffdq:UseCases, either those defined in the standard or additional Use Cases.

 Implementations MUST provide Parameterized Tests that support the default Parameter values.
 Implementations SHOULD provide for Parameterized Tests to take parameters, but MAY produce an implementation of a Parameterized Test that takes no parameters but only uses a default parameter value applicable within their domain.

 How a Test responds when given a parameter value that is not supported by the implementation is not specified.
 Implementers SHOULD handle this in a manner appropriate for their implementation framework.
 Unless otherwise noted in the Specification, implementations MUST NOT use Response.status="EXTERNAL_PREREQUISITES_NOT_MET" to indicate a non-supported parameter value.

 Implementers are encouraged to produce the means to test data quality in bulk in settings such as SQL queries on relational data stores where construction of Response objects is not feasible, but the logic of a Specification can be framed as a question on a data store.
-Such non-Framework implementations MUST NOT assert compliance with BDQ Core.
+Such non-Framework implementations MUST NOT assert compliance with the BDQ standard.

 Within the Response.result for an Amendment Test, the order of key-value pairs is not specified and MAY vary.